Jugendhackt/LithiumBuoy/App/README.md

 $ git clone https://github.com/Jugendhackt/LithiumBuoy
 $ cd App
 $ ionic serve
 ?
 Looks like a fresh checkout!
 No ./node_modules directory found.
-Would you lik e to install project dependencies?
+Would you like to install project dependencies?
 (Y/n)
 $ Y
 $ ionic serve